-It might be of interest for you to know that my most successful novel was actually a memoir with a fresh paint job.
+It might be of interest to you that my most successful novel was actually a memoir with a fresh paint job.
 Sometimes that is all you need: a different style, an unexpected technique.
 Are you an impressionist?
 A realist?
 A romantic?
 A surrealist?
 Just as each life is unique, every memoir is its own masterpiece.
-In this generative workshop, we will explore the territories within you and and look for unexpected pathways to help you express what you hold inside you.
+In this generative workshop, we will explore the territories within you and look for unexpected pathways to help you express what you hold inside.

 - This is an all-levels workshop.

 - Please submit a cover letter that states your interest in this workshop and gives an overview of your prior workshop experience, if any.

 - The cost is $675.
 If you are selected to participate in the workshop, a deposit of $300 is required to register, with the balance due by September 30.